Throughout the independence referendum I have been fascinated by the way that politics has energised people throughout the country.

-Have a good week and if there is anything that you would like to see featured on the Lanark Life website just send me an e-mail using the address below and I will get back to you as soon as I can.
+As ever if there’s anything you would like to see featured on the Lanark Life website just send me an e-mail using the address below and I’ll get back to you as soon as I can.